Irreducibility of moduli of vector bundles over a very general sextic Surface: connectedness of the moduli space

-Clearly every sheaf in $(\partial Z)_{m-1}(S \setminus C)$ is vector bundle when restricted to $C$.
-Since the dimension of $(\partial Z)_{m-1}(S \setminus C) >27$, arguing as in Theorem \ref{t1} in Section 4, one can show that there exists a stable torsion free sheaf $F$ which is nonstable when restricted to $C$.
-Thus we also have a destabilizing sequence of the form
+Since $P$ does not intersect $C$, every sheaf in $\sigma^{-1}(P)$ is locally free when restricted to $C$.\\ {\bf Claim II}:\\ There is a sheaf $F \in \sigma^{-1}(P)$ such that $F \vert_C$ is not semistable.\\ {\bf Proof of the Claim II}:\\ On the contrary let us assume that $E \vert_C$ is semistable for all $E \in \sigma^{-1}(P)$.
+Then, we have a morphism $\rho: \sigma^{-1}(P) \to \mathcal{M}(C, H \vert_C)$.
+Since the dimension of $\text{dim}(\sigma^{-1}(P)) \ge 28$, arguing as in Proposition \ref{P1} in Section \ref{S2}, one can show that there exists a stable torsion free sheaf which is nonstable when restricted to $C$.\\ Let $F$ be a general such element.
+Note that if $c_2 \le 18$, then a general element has a non-zero section.
+We assume $c_2 \ge 19$.
+By remark \ref{R2}, we can further assume $F$ to be smooth. \\ Now we have a destabilizing sequence of the form,